FAQ Independent Adoptions: Uncontested vs. Contested

 An order for adoption legally severs ties with the birth family.
 The adoptive parents become the child’s parents for all intents and purposes.
 The child’s name may be changed if that is requested.
 The birth parents will be removed from the child’s birth certificate and will be replaced by the adoptive parents.

 6. Can the Birth Parents Remain in the Child’s Life?

 If all parties agree, then yes.
 If the birth parent consents to the adoption and wishes to remain in the child’s life in some way, the adoptive parents and the birth parents can enter into a Post Adoption Consent Agreement (“PACA”) that outlines the expectations after the adoption.
 Sometimes the PACA can include visitation, or it can simply be the agreement that the adoptive parents will keep the birth parents informed of major life events in the child’s life.
 The parties can be creative as to what this looks like.
 If a court grants an adoption, the court will not order any type of post-adoption contact—that must be by agreement of the parties.

 If you have questions about contested or uncontested adoptions, please contact Laurie Wasserman at email@example.com or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.